NicJC/hello_world/README.md

 The main function:
 [Vectors and numbers](https://github.com/NicJC/hello_world/blob/master/src/main.rs)

-# In the Main function above
+### In the Main function above

+let is used to declare variables. mut nakes a variable mutable